Daikundi (Hazara tribe): Geographical distribution

 The Daikundi have traditionally been very closely allied with the Daizangi.

+Subclans

 Subsets of the Daikundi include the Ainak, Alak, Babuli, Baibagh, Barat, Bubak, Chahkuk, Chahush, Chora, Dawlat Beg, Doda, Fihristan, Haider Beg, Jami, Jasha, Kalanzai, Kaum-i-Ali, Khudi, Khushak, Mamaka, Mir Hazar, Neka, Roshan Beg, and Saru.

+Background

-Daikundi Province was created from the upper half of the Uruzgan province of Afghanistan in 2004.
+Daikundi Province was created from the upper half of the Uruzgan Province of Afghanistan in 2004.
 It partially fulfilled the Hazara demand that their land is restored to them.
 The Hazaras were uprooted from Uruzgan after the 1893 Battle of Uruzgan, and the Pashtun tribes were settled on their land.